On the job while fasting during Ramadan

 Mohammad Faritz Abdul Hameed, 27, footballer for S.League club Geylang International

-“I have been doing this for so long, and while it is not easy, when you think about it, training is only one and a half hour of the fasting day.
+“I have been doing this for so long, and while it is not easy, when you think about it, training is only one-and-a-half hours of the fasting day.
 So we give everything during training, then after that, we get to enjoy a drink,” he said.

 When he was younger and playing for the national youth team though, there had been a few times he felt like caving in, he recalled. ”Back then when we had our trainings, I was tempted to break my fast.
 But that was because we were younger then and not used to the intensity.
 We learned to get used it over the years,” he said.